 The supply flight transporting the ACLS launched Sept.
 22, 2018 from Japan on a five-day journey to the ISS.

-Starting in November, German astronaut Alexander Gerst is scheduled to install the module and make it ready for operation.
-All installations and functional tests are scheduled to be completed by the end of this year, in order for ACLS to be ready to prove operational capability in 2019.
-Designed for a 3-men crew, the ACLS is supposed to prove its technical capabilities, before it could become a permanent subsystem of the ISS.

-#### Edition 2

-The supply flight transporting the ACLS launched Sept.
-22, 2018 from Japan on a five-day journey to the ISS.

 German astronaut Alexander Gerst installed the module and made it ready for operation.
 Designed for a 3-men crew, the ACLS is on track to become a permanent subsystem of the ISS.